mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 Whenever a major GitLab release occurs, we remove all version references to now-unsupported versions of GitLab.
 Note that this includes the removal of specific instructions for users of non-supported GitLab versions.
-For example, if GitLab versions 11.x and greater are supported, special instructions for users of GitLab 10 should be removed.
+For example, if GitLab versions 11.x and later are supported, special instructions for users of GitLab 10 should be removed.

 To view historical information about a feature, review GitLab